openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 +++++++++++++++++++++

-Specify the ``NPUW_CACHE_DIR`` option in ``pipeline_config`` for NPU pipeline to cache the compiled models.
-Using the code snippet below shortens the initialization time of the pipeline runs coming next:
+Specify the ``NPUW_CACHE_DIR`` option in ``pipeline_config`` for NPU pipeline to cache the compiled models in the specified directory.
+Using the code snippet below caches the models on the first run; on subsequent runs the models will be loaded from cache, resulting in much faster pipeline initialization.

 .. tab-set::